-On Kobe Bryant Day, Lakers dominate Blazers 135-115
+Emotional LeBron ‘can’t even enjoy’ Lakers’ win over Blazers

 The Lakers, the top seed in the Western Conference, can close out the series on Wednesday.

+“You’re down 1-3, it’s a tough position against a good team,” Stotts added.
+“We’ll regroup, it’s one game at a time.
+You can break out all the cliches, but we know what we’re up against when you’re down to a good team 3-1, so we’ve got to battle.”

-It was considered “Kobe Day” because Monday was 8/24, the two numbers Kobe Bryant wore during his 20-year career.
+It was considered “Kobe Day” because Monday was 8/24, the two numbers Bryant wore during his 20-year career.

-Los Angeles honored the Lakers legend and his daughter, Gianna, during the game, wearing black “Black Mamba” jerseys with a heart-shaped No. 2 patch to honor Gianna.
+Los Angeles wore “Black Mamba” jerseys with a heart-shaped No. 2 patch to honor Bryant’s daughter, Gianna.

-Bryant, who was killed in a helicopter accident with his daughter in January, would have celebrated his 42nd birthday on Sunday.
+Bryant, who was killed in a helicopter crash with his daughter in January, would have celebrated his 42nd birthday on Sunday.

-“We want to have this be a day to celebrate his life and carry that type of emotion into the game,” Lakers coach Frank Vogel said before the game.
-“We’ve always wanted to embody what he stood for and we all know that he would want us to keep our foot on the gas even though we’ve won two in a row.”
+“To be able to continue his legacy is something that hits home for me, and it’s easy for me because I put in the work,” James said.
+“And if you want to see results you got to work at it.
+It’s not about the wins and losses.”

 Inspired by Bryant, the Lakers’ 24-8 lead seemed fortuitous, and they went on to outscore the Blazers 43-25 in the first quarter.

 The Lakers led 80-51 at the half.
-It was the most points in a half for Los Angeles in a playoff game since a game against Denver in 1987.
+It was the most points in a half for Los Angeles in a playoff game since 1987.

 James nailed 3-pointer from some 36 feet out and then demonstratively nodded as the Lakers took an 80-53 lead.
-The Blazers struggled to even keep up.

-Lillard dislocated his left index finger in Game 2 and backcourt teammate CJ McCollum has been playing with a fractured vertebra in his lower back.
+Lillard dislocated his left index finger in Game 2 and backcourt mate CJ McCollum has been playing with a fractured vertebra in his lower back.

+Stotts said following the game that he did not have an update on Lillard’s status.
+He was undergoing an MRI.

 Lakers: Rajon Rondo did not play, again spoiling his return from a right thumb injury.
 Rondo was a late scratch from Game 3 because of back spasms.

-Trail Blazers: It was the first time this season that the Blazers allowed an opponent 80 first-half points. … Blazers forward Zach Collins will need surgery on his left ankle injury.
+Trail Blazers: F Zach Collins will need surgery on his left ankle.
 Collins had just returned from a shoulder injury that kept him out of much of the season.

 UP NEXT

-Game 5 in the series is set for Wednesday.
+Game 5 is Wednesday.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports